xor-function/fathomless/README.md

 The client initially operates in memory so if it exits or the system reboots the process will be terminated and flushed from memory.

-Limited persistence has been added via the shortcut-inject function avaliable in the async and tcp powershell clients.
+Persistence has been added via the shortcut-inject and simple-persistence functions avaliable in the async and tcp powershell clients.

 #### gen-obfuscated